indimail/indimail-virtualdomains/indimail-x/doc/INSTALL-indimail.md

     % cd indimail-mta-x

-    change first line in indimail-mta-2.7/conf-qmail to @indimaildir@ change first line in indimail-mta-2.7/conf-shared to @prefix@/share/indimail change first line in indimail-mta-2.7/conf-prefix to @prefix@ change first line in indimail-mta-2.7/conf-libexec to @libexecdir@ change first line in indimail-mta-2.7/conf-sysconfdir to @sysconfdir@
+    change first line in indimail-mta-2.7/conf-qmail to /var/indimail change first line in indimail-mta-2.7/conf-shared to /usr/share/indimail change first line in indimail-mta-2.7/conf-prefix to /usr change first line in indimail-mta-2.7/conf-libexec to /usr/libexec/indimail change first line in indimail-mta-2.7/conf-sysconfdir to /etc/indimail

     % make -s